Technology

 2.2.
 Key features

-- Object-relational mapper (ORM): Django’s ORM simplifies database interactions, enabling developers to query and manipulate data using Python code.
+• Object-relational mapper (ORM): Django’s ORM simplifies database interactions, enabling developers to query and manipulate data using Python code.

-- Built-in admin interface: Django automatically generates an admin dashboard for managing application data, saving time and effort.
+• Built-in admin interface: Django automatically generates an admin dashboard for managing application data, saving time and effort.

-- Authentication system: With built-in user authentication, Django streamlines tasks like login, registration, and user permissions.
+• Authentication system: With built-in user authentication, Django streamlines tasks like login, registration, and user permissions.

-- Security features: Django protects against common vulnerabilities like SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
+• Security features: Django protects against common vulnerabilities like SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).

 The Django Software Foundation boasts a mature ecosystem and extensive community support.

-Read more >>> Top 100 Best Programming Language for Software Development
+Read more: Top 100 Best Programming Language for Software Development

 3. Advantages of Flask over Django

-The Flask vs Django comparison highlights the diversity in web development frameworks, with each offering a unique approach to building applications with Flask.
+The Flask vs Django comparison highlights the diversity in web development frameworks, each offering a unique approach to building applications with Flask.
 Both are widely used and provide developers with robust tools tailored to different project scopes and goals.

-- Greater flexibility
+Greater flexibility

-- Customizable components
+Customizable components

 One of Flask’s standout features is its ability to integrate and swap out components effortlessly.
 For instance, developers can choose their preferred templating engine or database ORM without being tied to Django’s defaults, like the Django ORM and templating system.
 This makes Flask a perfect fit for developers who want granular control over their application architecture.

-- Lightweight and simple
+Lightweight and simple

-Flask’s minimalistic nature makes it lightweight and fast.
+The flask’s minimalistic nature makes it lightweight and fast.
 With a smaller codebase and fewer dependencies, developers can kickstart projects quickly without being bogged down by unnecessary features.

-- Minimalistic approach
+Minimalistic approach

 Flask does not enforce a rigid structure.
 This allows developers to design applications that suit their specific requirements.
 The flexibility means faster development cycles and the ability to pivot quickly if project requirements change.

-- Easier to learn for beginners
+Easier to learn for beginners

-- Simplicity in structure
+Simplicity in structure

 A typical Flask application consists of a few files, making it easy to understand and maintain.
 There are no predefined rules on directory structure or application design, which reduces the learning curve significantly.

-- Better for microservices
+Better for microservices

 Flask’s lightweight nature and modularity make it ideal for building microservices.
 These small, self-contained applications handle specific tasks within a larger system.

-- Suitable for small, modular applications
+Suitable for small, modular applications

 Flask is an excellent choice for creating RESTful APIs or microservices.
 Its minimal dependencies ensure faster performance and easy deployment, critical for modern, scalable architectures.